paytonison/mario/README.md

 ---

-## 2) AGENTS.md initialization (make the repo “agent-friendly”)
+## 2) AGENTS.md (make the repo “agent-friendly”)

+I used this repo’s root `AGENTS.md` during development to keep the agent operating in a consistent loop (plan → execute → evaluate → finish) and to push it to ask for clarification instead of guessing.

-`AGENTS.md` is a short, repo-local contract: rules and context an agent should follow automatically.
+More generally, `AGENTS.md` is a short, repo-local contract: rules and context an agent should follow automatically.

 This repo already has `AGENTS.md` at the root.
 In general, a strong `AGENTS.md` includes: